soleo/uscis-visa-bulletin/README.md

 Extract data from USCIS visa bulletin - https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html

 We started our analysis from US Government Fiscal Year 2016 onwards, and we focus on the waiting time for filing an application.
-Only EB3 for "All Chargeability Areas Except Those Listed" are presented here; more can be added if there's interest in them.
+Only EB2 for "Mainland China" are presented here; more can be added if there's interest in them.

 For each bulletin, how many months in the past is the final action date posted